The Peter Mair Library

 (incorporating the Richard Sinnott collection*)

-* The collection has been augmented by the gift of a selection of books donated by our retired colleague, Richard Sinnott, who was also a former colleague of Peter’s.
-We are grateful to Richard and his family for this donation.
+* The collection has been augmented by the gift of a selection of books on comparative politics, donated by our former colleague, Richard Sinnott (1947-2022 RIP), who was also a contemporary of Peter’s.
+We are grateful to Richard, his wife Margaret and their children Gillian and Daniel for this generous donation.

 The Library is available for access by prior appointment.

-A number of colleagues from Peter’s past visited UCD at an event to mark the arrival and cataloguing of the collection.
+A number of colleagues from Peter’s past visited UCD at an event to mark the arrival and cataloguing of the collection in 2012.